Tomoyo Nonaka: Sanyo Electric

 Sanyo underwent drastic restructuring in the first two years and under the three-year Evolution Plan raised the bottom line from red to black, with an operating income of about 750 million dollars and a net profit of around 280 million for the fiscal year ending March 2008.

-However, under her two year's chairpersonship, Ms. Nonaka constantly fought about how to run the company with board members sent by the main investors insisted that the corporate vision ”Think Gaia” was too “naive” and “feminine” to produce the desired profit.
+However, under her two years' chairpersonship, Ms. Nonaka constantly fought about how to run the company with board members sent by the main investors insisted that the corporate vision "Think Gaia" was too "naive" and "feminine" to produce the desired profit.

 It was apparent that the main investors' interest was to make a capital gains by selling their shares not to run manufacturing business.

 The conflict with the main investors owing the majority of the board led to her resignation as Chairperson of Sanyo in March 2007.

 'Think Gaia' vision was also created to shift Sanyo business portfolio in order to make Sanyo profitable by not only to focus on Sanyo's business strength (the most profitable business in the field of solar business and rechargeable batteries, eneloop and hi-brid automobile batteries, as well as the world best technological strength) but also to restructure business unmatched to the 'Think Gaia' vision and money losing business (primarily home electronics business).
 Nonaka's vision and intention were never understood by many critics and more so by the main investors at that time.

 In November 2008, Panasonic announced to buy Sanyo in order to acquire Sanyo's green business, solar and rechargeable batteries.